tenzir/tenzir/web/docs/about/use-cases/data-aging.md

 How can we implement a successful detection and response strategy in this spectrum?
 By making the spectrum transparent and fully controllable.
-In VAST, we developed a declarative compaction approach to perform [fine-grained transformation](../../use/transform/README.md) of historical data to control retention span and manage finite storage.
+In Tenzir, we developed a declarative compaction approach to perform [fine-grained transformation](../../use/transform/README.md) of historical data to control retention span and manage finite storage.
 Compaction operates in two dimensions: